MicrosoftDocs/quantum-docs/articles/user-guide/machines/noise-simulator.md

 Quantum systems that are very well isolated from their environments such that no other system interacts with the qubits are called *closed quantum systems*.
 By contrast, a device that is subject to some amount of  interaction, or *noise* from its environment is an *open quantum system*.

 As a preview feature, the Quantum Development Kit provides a preview simulator for simulation of open quantum systems.
-This feature allows for simulating the behavior of Q# programs under the influence of noise, and also for using the *stabilizer representation* (also known as CHP simulation) with programs that only call Clifford operations.
+This feature allows for simulating the behavior of Q# programs under the influence of noise, and also for using the *stabilizer representation* (also known as CHP simulation) of quantum algorithms, that is algorithms consisting solely of CNOT, Hadamard, and phase gates.

 Currently, the preview simulators are supported for use with:
 - Python host programs